Home » News » we know more about the circumstances of the tragedy

 Firefighters tried to resuscitate him, but were unsuccessful.
 Jef Verpoorten, Acting Mayor of Houthalen-Helchteren, explains that “the man was found outside the supervised bathing area.
 There is a delimited area, where lifeguards and a security team are present, but unfortunately it happened outside this area“.

 Witnesses say he had gone to look for a balloon.
-It is plausible that the victim could have lost his footing in a deeper area, where the water temperature suddenly drops, with a risk of thermal shock.
+It is plausible that the victim might have lost his footing in a deeper area, where the water temperature suddenly drops, with a risk of thermal shock.

 A danger too often overlooked